Kim Jong Un may mark an anniversary with a missile

 China is unhappy about the deployment of the Terminal High Altitude Area Defense, or THAAD, because it believes the system's radar could look deep into its territory.

-Many South Koreans who live in the small farming community where it is being deployed are also angry.
+Many South Koreans who live in Soseong-ri, the small melon-farming community where the system is being deployed, are also angry.

 At least 38 people were injured, local officials told the AP.